Information for new arrivals

 Online information services

 A large part of the University Library catalogue is available online.
 This includes many departmental libraries, including our own.
 There is a terminal in the library to access the catalogue.
 The computer lab's web page is http://www.cl.cam.ac.uk/

 This holds pages for all the main research groups as well as system and departmental information and maps of the buildings.

-General local information is provided by the Computing Service:
+General local information is provided by the Information Service:

 If you have an account on a machine in cl.cam.ac.uk, you can export your own personal files to the WWW.
 Details at: